carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 we can see that we only have `135434240bytes`, and we wont be able to run kraken2 in this machine.

-For that reason, we precomputed in a more powerful machine the taxonomy assignation of this reads. but we did this not with the trimmed reads but with the assembles contigs, in this case the input is a FASTA file of assembled contigs (`JP4D.fasta`).
-In the powerful machine, after we assembled th metagenome for this sample, we copied our assembly into our working directory and run kraken2.
+For that reason, we precomputed in a the taxonomy in a server i.e. a more powerful machine. assignation of this reads. but we did this not with the trimmed reads but with the assembled contigs, in this case the input is a FASTA file of assembled contigs (`JP4D.fasta`).
+In the server, after we assembled the metagenome for this sample, we copied our assembly into our working directory and run kraken2.
 Output files in this command are also `JP4D.kraken` and `JP4D_kraken.report`.
 (Do not run the next commands, the results are already in the taxonomy directory).

 ~~~
 $ cp ../../assembly/JP4D.fasta .
 $ kraken2 --db minikraken2_v2_8GB_201904_UPDATE --fasta-input JP4D.fasta --threads 12 --output JP4D.kraken --report JP4D_kraken.report